DonEnricoEsteve/DSNS-2025/README.md

 Download the data and create the following directory structure:
 ### Directory Structure:
 ├───Main _Folder
-   │   dsns_script.m
+&emsp;│   dsns_script.m
-   ├───TFR_DSNS
-   ├───sub_004
-      ├───TFR_within
+&emsp;├───TFR_DSNS
+&emsp;├───sub_004
+&emsp;&emsp;├───TFR_within
-      │   dataorig_minus_ERF.mat
+&emsp;&emsp;│   dataorig_minus_ERF.mat
-   └───sub_005
-      ├───TFR_within
+&emsp;└───sub_005
+&emsp;&emsp;├───TFR_within
-      │   dataorig_minus_ERF.mat
+&emsp;&emsp;│   dataorig_minus_ERF.mat

 ### Frequency Analysis Implementation Steps:

    _Changes for frequency analysis implementation:_
    * Path variables: path_ft, path_files, datapath, datafile, savefile.
    * Subject folder names:
+      ''' matlab
          % Define subjects and trigger values
          subjects = {};
          ranges = [3:16, 18:19, 21:22, 25:29, 31:34, 36:37, 39:41, 43:45, 47, 49:54];
          for i = ranges
              subjects{end+1} = sprintf('sub_%03d', i);
          end
+      '''

 1. Prior to frequency implementation make sure to create an induced data set, a subtraction of the epoched data set and the average evoked response for each condition per subject.

-2. Run the initialization, comment out the % Atlas for reference part till end of initialization (this part is used for cluster analysis).
+3. Run the initialization, comment out the % Atlas for reference part till end of initialization (this part is used for cluster analysis).

-3. Extract baseline and post-stimulus activity and preform a fourier transform on the data, using the "calculate_freq" function.
+4. Extract baseline and post-stimulus activity and preform a fourier transform on the data, using the "calculate_freq" function.

 _Notes_:
 * Baseline and post-stimulus frequency analysis are done seperately by commenting and uncommenting the "Truncate baseline data" and "Preform baseline" sections in alternating manner.
 * Make sure post-stimulus variable is saved as "freq" while baseline variable is saved as "freqbase" in the end of the function. "savefile" variable is changed to "freq_allcons.mat" or "freq_allconsbaseline.mat" respectively.

 4. Concatenate the analysed post-stimulus and baseline data of all subjects using the "concatenate_freqs " function. "datafile" and "savefile" variables change accordingly.

 _Note_: make sure that all variables while concatenating baseline data have the "freqbase" pattern in the variable name while the post-stimulus variables contain "freq".

-5. Load baseline and post-stimulus concatenated data for normalization.
+6. Load baseline and post-stimulus concatenated data for normalization.

-6. Normalize the induced post-stimulus data using "extract_2D_power" function, take the average power across all channels per frequency and then get the average power for a specific frequency band specified as an input to the function.
+8. Normalize the induced post-stimulus data using "extract_2D_power" function, take the average power across all channels per frequency and then get the average power for a specific frequency band specified as an input to the function.

 _Note_: result should be used in repeated measures ANOVA.

-7. Plot the average power spectrum across all subjects for specific condition groups.
+10. Plot the average power spectrum across all subjects for specific condition groups.

 _Note_: "condGroups" variable contains the indices of the conditions listed in "trigVal".
 Changing the "condGroups" variable requires also changing  " customNames" according to the conditions' groups.

 trigVal: 8 – "oddball"